mines-erds/course-overviews/558_CourseOutline.md

 - How fancy does your ML need to be?
   - Formative assessments:
     - Week 6 discussion on supervised ML architectures, and when 80% is good enough

+---

+## Weekly schedule
+- 1. go find data and do stuff (557 refresher)
+ - most time is spent on making a notebook/report

+- 2. installing python, reading a package, pip/conda, environments, functions vs scripts
+  - most time is spent understanding python for realz

+- 3. APIs and web scraping (Enverus, macrostrat, COGCC)
+  - most time is spent in notebooks doing stuff

+- 4.  unsup ML
+  - most time is spent in notebooks doing stuff

+- 5. sup ML
+  - most time is spent in notebooks doing stuff

+- 6. whiteboarding an ML project and critique a paper - does it pass the sniff test?
+  - time is split between
+     - ML critique
+     - starting final solo project

+- 7. make a package with functions in order to revisit "go find data and do stuff"
+  - most time is spent doing solo project

+- 8. peer review and wrap up
+  - most time is spent peer review, fixing stuff, and final documentation